A woman sits in an audience as she uses a mobile phone.

 If you want to raise your credit score, you should start by knowing where your credit stands.

-At AnnualCreditReport.com, you’re entitled to a free credit report once a year from each of the three major credit bureaus–Experian, Equifax, and TransUnion.
+At AnnualCreditReport.com, you can get a free credit report once a week from each of the three major credit bureaus.

 Check your credit report for mistakes

-When you get your credit report, check it for mistakes, such as a bill you paid that’s mislabelled as unpaid, or accounts you don’t recognize.
+When you get your credit report, check it for mistakes.
+Look for things like a bill you paid that’s incorrectly labeled as unpaid or accounts you don’t recognize.
 These errors could reduce your credit score through no fault of your own.
 Reporting errors to a credit bureau is an important step and may help raise your credit score once resolved.

-Removing errors from your credit report may be a fast way to boost your credit score since your score will be recalculated with the new information.
+Removing errors from your credit report may be a fast way to boost your credit score because they’ll recalculate your score with the new information.

 Improving your credit utilization ratio may boost your score